Welcome to OneSignal! This guide will help you migrate from your current messaging platform to OneSignal with minimal disruption.

 • Android/Huawei/Amazon subscriptions must have our SDK active on the device to receive notifications, either through an auto-update or manual update.

-2. Export test or known user data from your current provider
+2. Export test user data from old system.

 3. Format data for OneSignal’s Create user API.